 If you’re not much a gin person then go down the street to Banff Ave Brewery.
 This brewery was opened by the same crew who opened the Jasper Brewing Co (Canada’s first National Park Brewery) after great success.

 Located on Banff Avenue this two-story restaurant and bar serves up delicious food and great beer.
 It’s well worth a stop for anyone visiting Banff.
 Try to get a seat outside in the summer and watch life go by!

 A holiday to Banff is not a cheap one.
 Banff is a tourist town and prices are higher than many other places in Canada.
 If you go out to eat for every meal you’ll put a huge dent in your wallet.
 So one of the best things to do in Banff is enjoy a picnic!

 I recommend grabbing some bread and cheese and a cooler and enjoy a picnic lunch (just remember to leave no trace).
 There are so many lakes and rivers to pull off by in the summer and enjoy a meal in the mountains.

 If you really want to save money on your food to Save On Foods or Safeway in Canmore where prices are normal grocery store prices.

 Cascade Mountain towers over the town of Banff and has been on every postcard of Banff National Park for years.
 It’s beautiful to look at, but you don’t just have to stop there!

 Did you know you can actually climb Cascade Mountain?
-It will require work and a long 20km day, but the rewards are fantastic views over Lake Minnewanka and the glory of saying you summited Cascade!
+It will require work, a bit of scrambling, and a long 20km day, but the rewards are fantastic views over Lake Minnewanka and the glory of saying you summited Cascade!
 It’s not the most exciting hike you can do in Banff, but is easily accessible from the town if you don’t want to venture far.